 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for New Jersey's 4th congressional district.
 Republican.

 Last Updated: Dec 10, 2014

 Length: 41 pages

-This bill was introduced on December 10, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 10, 2014, in a previous session of Congress, but it did not receive a vote.